Yandex Cloud

 }

-• To create a Managed Service for Kubernetes node group with autoscaling, add an auto_scale section:
+• To create an autoscaling Managed Service for Kubernetes node group, add the auto_scale section:

 resource "yandex_kubernetes_node_group" "<node_group_name>" {